 During the course of any audit, an auditor may propose adjustments to financial statement amounts.
 Management evaluates our proposals and records those adjustments which, in its judgment, are required to prevent the financial statements from being materially misstated.
-One adjusting entry was proposed and recorded to allocate professional services expense between the proper fiscal periods.
+No audit adjustments were proposed as a result of the fiscal year 2018 audit engagement.